ADHD In College Students

-Working with Disability Services is our 9-5.
-And in the conversations we have with support staff, we’re often asked about ADHD in college students.
+Our work with Disability Services is the foundation upon which we positively impact student outcomes.
+And in the daily conversations we have with support staff that help us to build strong institutional relationships, we’re often asked about supporting ADHD in college students.

-It’s estimated that around 4.4% of adults in the US have ADHD
+It’s estimated that around 4.4% of adults in the US have ADHD, with primary symptoms including impulsivity, inattentiveness and hyperactivity.

-• Evidence suggests that female students experience these symptoms with more intensity than male students.
+Evidence suggests there is a further gender disparity with female students experiencing symptoms with much greater intensity than male students.

-Research shows that students with ADHD are also at greater risk of developing problems with alcohol and drug abuse than students without the condition.
+Research also shows that students with ADHD are also at greater risk of developing problems with alcohol and drug abuse, creating a wealth of potential pastoral concerns.

 • Concentration